VivOwoH/PaperMind-AI-Research-Assistant/README.md

 # Wed-11-02-Lab-Group-6

-Research Assistant
+PaperMind - AI powered Research Assistant.

-## How to start the project
+## Quick start

 ### Database Prerequisites
 - Ensure you have postgresql installed with the correct database and user credential configuration